Far117/caesar-decryptor/README.md

 decode /i encryptedFile.txt /d someDictionary.dict

 # Disclaimer
 This is, in no way, shape, or form, an elegant way to break these.
-It works, however, and it does so quickly enough, at ~1.8 seconds to check 62,000,000+ strings (8-word cipher with the long dictionary) on my subpar laptop.
+It works, however, and it does so quickly enough, at ~1.8 seconds to check 62,000,000+ strings (8-word cipher with the long dictionary) on my subpar laptop, with typical time to break a cipher ranging from 20 to 50ms with the short list.

 ~Enjoy